The world’s most misogynist judge becomes head of Iran’s judiciary

 Political prisoner Golrokh Ebrahimi Iraee wrote in a letter on July 27, 2019, about women who were sentenced to death for murder, saying, “In meeting women convicted of murder, I learned that a large percentage of them had murdered their husbands —instantly or based on a pre-meditated plan—after years of being humiliated, insulted, battered and even tortured by them and because of being deprived of their right to divorce.
 Although, they consider themselves criminals but are convinced that if any of their repeated appeals for divorce had been granted, they would not have committed such a crime.”

-Read moreDetailsThe Women's Committee of the National Council of Resistance of Iran issued an international call on ...
+Read moreDetailsThe National Council of Resistance of Iran (NCRI) will be holding its annual gathering ten days ...

 The committee is a major source of much of the information received from inside Iran with regards to women.
 Attending UN Human Rights Council meetings and other international or regional conferences on women’s issues and engaging in a relentless battle against the Iranian regime’s misogyny are part of the activities of members and associates of the committee.